roever/formatting/README.md

 # documentation

-Have a look at the examples.cpp file for a detailed example with a lot of explanations.
+Have a look at the example.cpp file for a detailed example with a lot of explanations.
 As there is not much more functionality there is no more documentation.